The Dumping Ground series 1: Series synopsis

-Everyone from Series 3 of Tracy Beaker Returns return for this series except Sapphire Fox, Liam O'Donovan and Tracy Beaker.
+Everyone from series 3 of the previous show Tracy Beaker Returns returned for this series, with the exceptions of Sapphire Fox, Liam O'Donovan and Tracy Beaker.
 It also sees new characters Faith, Floss (from episode 6) and Mo (from episode 10).
 Gus leaves after episode 5 and Elektra and Gina leave after the series finale.
+It is also the final series to feature Elmtree House.
 The opening 2 episodes have the YP being home alone after Mike goes on holiday and Gina goes to hospital.
-After that, Lily's Dad's girlfriend (Shannay) moves into their flat causing chaos for Lily, Jody lives with her Mum for a while before Carmen and Tyler realise that she's being abused by her older brother (Kingsley), Gus goes through turmoil when he gets the chance to get fostered and does eventually agree to, Faith's history is revealed, new girl Floss bargains Jeff off Harry, Frank gets a job in a cafe after failing his exams and Rick meets his Dad who has been in prison.
-Towards the end of the series, the DG go on a day trip to a Edwardian mansion and roleplay as Edwardians for the day, new resident Mo causes trouble for some residents, Carmen, Tee and Lily fall out on a sleepover, Tyler does a big practical joke on Elektra, Carmen meets an exotic girl (Esme), and in the finale, Faith's brother suddenly arrives at Elm Tree House, when she believes he's dead.
+After that, Lily's dad's girlfriend (Shannay) moves into their flat causing chaos for Lily, Jody lives with her mum for a while before Carmen and Tyler realise that she's being abused by her older brother (Kingsley), Gus goes through turmoil when he gets the chance to get fostered and does eventually agree to, Faith's history is revealed, new girl Floss bargains Jeff off Harry, Frank gets a job in a cafe after failing his exams and Rick meets his dad who has been in prison.
+Towards the end of series 1, the Dumping Ground (DG) go on a day trip to a Edwardian mansion and roleplay as Edwardians for the day, new resident Mo causes trouble for some residents, Carmen, Tee and Lily fall out on a sleepover, Tyler does a big practical joke on Elektra, Carmen meets an exotic girl (Esme), and in the series 1 finale, Faith's brother suddenly arrives at Elm Tree House, when she believes he's dead.